Corneal ectasia: introduction

 The induced corneal ectasia (or iatrogenic Keratoconus) is a rare complication of the LASIK that brings into play the Visual function.
 His sometimes insidious and delayed start in time, its irreversible character and its pejorative prognosis (she can motivate the indication of a corneal transplant) are all characteristics that make a dreaded complication, and give an opposing or even pernicious dimension.

-The main risk of the ectasia factor is the presence of a form not detected in Beginner infra clinical Keratoconus at the level of the operated cornea.
-As for Keratoconus, the notion of Repeated eye rubbing is also a risk factor, the friction that led to reduction of the corneal resistance before the intervention, and in the course of it if the friction were pursued.
+The main risk of the ectasia factor is the presence of a form not detected in Beginner infra clinical Keratoconus in the operated cornea.
+As with the Keratoconusthe notion of Repeated eye rubbing is also a risk factor, the friction that led to reduction of the corneal resistance before the intervention, and in the course of it if the friction were pursued.

 The corneal topography is a essential review to eliminate the presence of what is referred as a very beginner of Keratoconus infra clinical form, whose diagnosis is based on the identification of asymmetrical changes in corneal curvature, and the use ofautomated for Keratoconus screening indices.